VL Norm: Rethink Loss Aggregation in RLVR: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textit{$\Delta L$ Normalization}, a loss-aggregation method tailored to the high length variability in RLVR.
+In this paper, we introduce \textit{VL Norm}, a loss-aggregation method tailored to the high length variability in RLVR.
 It yields an unbiased policy-gradient estimator consistent with vanilla RL theory and minimizes gradient variance, enabling more stable training and convergence to stronger models.
-Empirically, \textit{$\Delta L$ Normalization} consistently outperforms alternatives across model sizes, maximum response lengths, and tasks.
+Empirically, \textit{VL Norm} consistently outperforms alternatives across model sizes, maximum response lengths, and tasks.